sourcegraph/handbook/content/ops/finance/ar.md

   - PO correspondence can be directed to ar@sourcegraph.com.
 Once the customer provides a PO, we can issue an invoice which includes the matching PO as reference for payment.

+- Please also note that invoice payment dates are based on the date of order form signature (i.e. net 30).

 ## AR Aging Analysis

 Please see our AR Aging Analysis process outlined [here](https://docs.google.com/document/d/1tfAL68QSI-ZDqBIIALzY5tVcRk_B8jabpSSAyAK5iGk/edit).